Family mourns father killed on Father’s Day

 Octavio Escatel, 38, jumped into action when he saw a Jeep stalled in the middle of the intersection Broadway and state Route 78 in Escondido.
 An elderly couple was trying to push their vehicle off the road, and Escatel joined them.
 Moments later, a Toyota RAV4 careened into the Jeep.
 Escatel shoved the 70-year-old woman out of the way, but he was killed.
 He died on Father’s Day.

 Escatel was a manager at the Hilton San Diego Spa and Resort.
-Colleagues saidhe was wonderful to work for.
+Colleagues said he was wonderful to work for.
 One of his employees said Octavio “didn’t act like a boss, because he worked so hard.”

 Escatel leaves behind three children ages 9, 11, and 16.
 Family members have started a GoFundMe site to help raise money for a hero’s funeral.